4lbertoC/quizjs/README.md

 It consists of a __master__ client, one or more __player__ clients and a __server__ to handle the communication between them.

-Each player is like a _buzzer button_ that when pressed subscribes the player to a question asked by the master.
+# Game Mechanics

+- The master resets the game state and asks a question.
+- The players who want to answer subscribe to the question (like if they pressed a _buzzer button_).
-The first player to subscribe can answer immediately, while the other players are added to a queue.
+- The first player who subscribes can give the answer, while the other players are added to a queue.

-If the answer of the first player is wrong, the turn moves to the next client in the queue.
-This mechanism goes on until either the answer is right or the queue is emptied.
+- If the answer is wrong, the master skips to the next player in the queue until either the answer is right or the queue is empty.

 ## Install